 Board Member - Michael Boggs

 Michael Boggs was appointed to the board to fill a vacancy in June 2020.
 He is supervisor of the Missouri Division of Tourism's Welcome Center at Conway.
 He also is on the board of the Route 66 Association of Missouri.

 Elliot Wilburn, assistant director of parks, City of Lebanon

-Loretta Young, chairman, Lebanon Route 66 Festival Committee
+Loretta Young, former chairman, Lebanon Route 66 Festival Committee

 Darrell Pollock, executive director, Lebanon Area Chamber of Commerce